WheatonCS/Lexos/BackendProgrammingGuide.md

 ```

 * special comment:
-    * in `lexos.py` there should not be any complicated statement, general rule of thumb is that there should be no nested loop or if.
+    * in `lexos.py` there should not be any complicated statement, general rule of thumb is that there should be no nested `loop` or `if` statement.
     because this file is used to just send information to the front end. if you need to use a complicated statement, add a function somewhere else.

 #### 2.`managers/utility.py`